deeleman/spaghettify/README.md

 ## Setting up your environment
 The minimum requirements for running this project, either on development or production mode, and its development scripts are `node v12.16.0` and `npm v.6.14.15`, or later versions.
 Probably this project will run smoothly on older versions of `node` and `npm` but we recommend using the latest [LTS versions](https://nodejs.org/).

-This project relies on [Parcel](https://parceljs.org/) for compiling code in dev mode, running builds and handling code optimisations.
-Since Parcel also intercepts inline JavaScript (which might be subject to be digested by Spaghettify as well), the web server functionality leverages [Lite-Server](https://github.com/johnpapa/lite-server) instead.
+This project relies on [BabelJS](https://babeljs.io/) and [Webpack](https://https://webpack.js.org//) for compiling code in dev mode, running builds and handling code optimisations.
+The web server functionality leverages relies on [Lite-Server](https://github.com/johnpapa/lite-server).

-All interaction with `Parcel` and `Lite-Server` has been abstracted away in custom npm scripts for your convenience.
+All interaction with `BabelJS`, `Webpack` and `Lite-Server` has been abstracted away in custom npm scripts for your convenience.

 ### Installing dependencies
 As a first step to spawn a development environment or production build, please run either `yarn` or `npm install` to pull all the required dependencies for this project.